Hydralazine/isosorbide dinitrate: History

 The V-HeFT data was re-analyzed and found that the drug combination appeared to be more effective in treating self-identified African-Americans.
 This was a significant finding due to prior studies which showed that African-Americans with congestive heart failure (CHF) appeared to respond less effectively to conventional CHF treatments (particularly ACE inhibitors) than White Americans.
 A new paper was published on these findings and MedCo filed for a new patent for the drug as a treatment for heart failure specifically in black patients.

 The new patent and the old patent were then licensed to a company called NitroMed, which ran a clinical called the African-American Heart Failure Trial (A-HeFT), the results of which were published in 2004 in the New England Journal of Medicine.
 The clinical trial was stopped early because the drug showed significant benefit; it reduced mortality by 43%, reduced hospitalizations by 39%, and improved quality of life markers in African-American patients with CHF.

 On the basis of A-HeFT, the FDA approved BiDil in June 2005.
-In 2006, the Heart Failure Society of America included the use of the fixed dose combination of isosorbide dinitrate/hydralazine as the standard of care in the treatment of heart failure in blacks.
+In 2006, the Heart Failure Society of America included the use of the fixed dose combination of isosorbide dinitrate/hydralazine as the standard of care in the treatment of heart failure in Black patients.